stahta01/gcc_patch_files/README.md

 70x patches are manually back ported changes<br>
 7xx patches are back ported changes<br>
 80x patches created by tools like automake<br>
+90x patches used to backport Ada to older GCC version